bechbit/tttttttt3/README.md

 ____________________________________________________________

 ### 26. The nurse is assessing a client experiencing psychosis.
-The client states, "I am
+The client states, "I am convinced my wife and brother-in-law want to kill me."
+The nurse interprets this statement as a:

 - [x] Delusion of reference
 - [x] Delusion of persecution